leomirco/doxy-netflycms/_posts/2021-04-08-resolution-bot-images-videos-buttons-and-more-prova.md

 ## Microlanguage for Response bot

+As you probably already know, Dialogflow only integrates with mainstream chat channels like Telegram or Facebook Messenger.
+What if you want to support Tiledesk rich-messages that are not supported by Dialogflow?
+Here you can use Microlanguage.

-Microlanguage is a set of special text commands (simple tags) that you can easily embed into your Response bot.
+Microlanguage is a set of special text commands (simple tags) that you can embed into your Dialogflow agent reply messages without any knowledge of the [underlaying widget protocol](https://developer.tiledesk.com/widget/advanced/widget-json-protocol).

 For example, if you want to send an image to Tiledesk widget you can write a Answer like the following: